skylineos/clsp-player/README.md

 ### Webpack

-Create a specific module rule for the CLSP Player in your common webpack config.
-This is necessary since the CLSP Player source uses modern ES6+ features and webpack will ignore files in node_modules by default.
+If you opt to use any files from the `src` directory, you will likely need to transpile them via babel/webpack.
+In this case, you will need to create a specific module rule for the CLSP Player in your common webpack config.
+This is necessary since the CLSP Player source uses modern ES6+ features and webpack will ignore files in `node_modules` by default.

 The following peer dependencies are required to build via webpack: